PrefectHQ/prefect/docs/concepts/deployments-ux.md

         dockerfile: auto
 ```

-!!! warning "Provided environment variables are expanded by default"
+!!! warning "Provided environment variables are not expanded by default"
     For example, if the `script`provided to `run_shell_script` contains a reference to an environment variable, like

     ```yaml